mtumilowicz/kubernetes-workshop/README.txt

         * a unit of compute, which runs on a single node in the cluster
             * scheduled according to the resources
                 * example: 2 CPU to run workload
+        * short-lived/ephemeral
+            * if a pod dies for any reason, K8s will automatically restart the pod
+                * IP address assigned to that pod changes
         * an abstraction
             * just a logical grouping of containers
                 * often: just a single container